Shankslegenda/Algorithms-and-data-structure/README.md

 Sorting and Searching algorithm analysis system Purpose of the experiment
-This project is an experimental analysis of fundamental computer science algorithms implemented in Java.
+This project is an experimental analysis of sorting and searching algorithms in java.
 The goal is to bridge the gap between theoretical Big-O complexity and practical performance by measuring execution times across various data structures and sizes.

  Used algorithms
  Selection Sort